stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 In brief, the structure of a FAIR Digital Object (FDO) is to, given a *persistent identifier* (PID) such as a DOI, resolve to a *PID Record* that gives the object a *type* along with a mechanism to retrieve its *bit sequences*, *metadata* and references to further programmatic *operations*.
 The type of an FDO (itself an FDO) defines attributes to semantically describe and relate such FDOs to other concepts (typically other FDOs referenced by PIDs).
 The premise of systematically building an ecosystem of such digital objects is to give researchers a way to organise complex digital entities, associated with identifiers, metadata, and supporting automated processing <span class="citation" data-cites="wittenburgDigitalObjectsDrivers2019a">(Wittenburg et al. [2019](#ref-wittenburgDigitalObjectsDrivers2019a))</span>.

-Recently, FDOs have been recognised by the European Open Science Cloud ([EOSC](https://eosc.eu/)) as a suggested part of its Interoperability Framework <span class="citation" data-cites="corchoEOSCInteroperabilityFramework2021b">(Corcho et al. [2021](#ref-corchoEOSCInteroperabilityFramework2021b))</span>, in particular for deploying active and interoperable FAIR resources that are *machine actionable*.
+Recently, FDOs have been recognised by the European Open Science Cloud ([EOSC](https://eosc.eu/)) as a suggested part of its Interoperability Framework [[Corcho 2021]], in particular for deploying active and interoperable FAIR resources that are *machine actionable*.
 Development of the FDO concept continued within Research Data Alliance ([RDA](https://www.rd-alliance.org/)) groups and EOSC projects like [GO-FAIR](https://www.go-fair.org/), concluding with a set of guidelines for implementing FDO [[Bonino 2019](https://github.com/GEDE-RDA-Europe/GEDE/blob/master/FAIR%20Digital%20Objects/FDOF/FAIR%20Digital%20Object%20Framework-v1-02.docx)].
 The [FAIR Digital Objects Forum](https://fairdo.org/) has since taken over the maturing of FDO through focused working groups which have currently drafted several more detailed specification documents (see *Next steps for FDO* ).

 #### FDO approaches {#sec:fdo-approaches}